 Debunking Public vs. Private Sector Myths

 When I was first getting interested in Cognitive Science, I started reading “How to Build a Brain” by Chris Eliasmith.
 By the end of it, I felt biologically plausible modelling was hugely important for the advance of Cognitive Science.
 I also knew this feeling was misleading given I had no familiarity with the argument landscape.
 Why wasn’t everyone else doing biologically plausible modelling?
 Why were they still using their seemingly inferior frameworks?
-It took me three years, a conference, part of my master’s degree, more than a hundred questions on CogSci.SE and multiple blog posts to figure out satisfactory answers to those questions.
+It took me three years, a conference, part of my master’s degree, more than a hundred questions on CogSci.SE, multiple instances of soul-crushing intellectual humiliation and multiple blog posts to figure out satisfactory answers to those questions.

 And now, after reading “The Entrepreneurial State: debunking public vs. private sector myths” by Dr. Mazzucato, I feel the same way, but I don’t have three years to dedicate to it’s investigation.